 FOR STUDENTS WHO HAVE SWITCHED OVER FROM OLD SYLLABUS TO NEW SYLLABUS:

-For students who have switched over from old syllabus to new syllabus, there is nothing serious to worry about while preparing for this paper.
+For students who have switched over from the old syllabus to the new syllabus, there is nothing serious to worry about while preparing for this paper.
 No sea saw changes have been made, rather in Part I some minute new topics have been introduced which can be covered easily.
 In Part II, the coverage of Insolvency and Bankruptcy Code, 2016 has been increased and new topics have been introduced there itself.
 Therefore a thorough understanding of the same is a must.
 It is advisable to invest more time in Insolvency and Bankruptcy Code, 2016 as it has come out to be a huge platform for opportunities for the company secretaries.

 KEY POINTS TO REMEMBER FROM THIS ARTICLE: